jackellenberger/emojme/README.md

       -s, --subdomain <value>  slack subdomain.
 Can be specified multiple times, paired with respective token.
       -t, --token <value>      slack user token. ususaly starts xox*-...
 Can be specified multiple times, paired with respective subdomains.
-      --src <value>            source file(s) for emoji json or yaml you'd like to upload --avoid-collisions       instead of culling collisions, rename the emoji to be uploaded "intelligently" --prefix <value>         prefix all emoji to be uploaded with <value>
+      --src <value>            source file(s) for emoji json or yaml you'd like to upload --allow-collisions       emoji being uploaded will not be checked against existing emoji.
+This will take less time up front but may cause more errors.
+      --avoid-collisions       instead of culling collisions, rename the emoji to be uploaded "intelligently" --prefix <value>         prefix all emoji to be uploaded with <value>
       --bust-cache             force a redownload of all cached info.